zubairabid/Semester7/subjects/nationalism/proj/ideas.md

   countries, free travel.
 The middle classes only think of the world as vacation spots and a duty of returning to the nation, and most do not even get to see the world.
 Not literacy as a specialisation, but money.
+    - Political ideology of the elites.
+Based on this conception, it's a policy implementation that restricts the reach and benefits of globalisation only to the top few.
+Consider the parallel in world football - giants like Real Madrid, PSG, Manchester City would all like to have a "Super" league where they compete with each other and take advantage of their global audiences, but this is opposed by the lower-rung teams in the national leagues due to the negative impact it will have on them, what with them lacking a major global following.

 ## Old Ideas